emersion/emersion.fr/content/blog/2020-05-18-status-update-18.md

 small and simple.
 Right now it can already link `exit(42)` and "Hello World"!
 The next step is to link "Hello World" with musl, which is pretty close (mostly blocked by `.bss` support).
-I still need to redesign the current code to allow for dead code alimination, so I don't expect the current architecture to stay as-is for long.
+I still need to redesign the current code to allow for dead code elimination, so I don't expect the current architecture to stay as-is for long.
 Working on a linker has been pretty fun so far!
 (And omitting dynamic linking sure avoids a lot of complexity and magic.)